egidiusmengelberg/grandma2_colorpicker_plugin/README.md

 ## Further development

-Because I am a very busy high school student I haven't got much time to develop this plugin.
+Because I am a very busy student I haven't got much time to develop this plugin.
 I will put in time when I can!

 ### Next Features

-1. Automatically change the icon of each macro in the layout view --> This is impossible because MA lighting does not support this.
+1. Automatically change the icon of each macro in the layout view [See leonreucher251 version](https://github.com/egidiusmengelberg/grandma2_colorpicker_plugin/tree/automated_layout_view)
 2. Making sure it works with different colors.
 3. An overall code cleanup
+4. Merge ColorPicker and HighLowFX and use leonreucher251 method to create layoutview buttons